-Overview: Tehama County is committed to ensuring all business practices are conducted in a manner which upholds the ethical, professional, and legal standards of public service.
+- Overview: Tehama County is committed to ensuring all business practices are conducted in a manner which upholds the ethical, professional, and legal standards of public service. - Applicable to: All Tehama County employees

 Guidelines: Purpose

 The purpose of this Code of Conduct is to provide employees with general guidance when conducting business on behalf of Tehama County and / or in the course of Tehama County employment.
 Tehama County employees are entrusted with the responsibility of maintaining the reputation of the County by adhering to the highest level of standards and expectations for professionalism and integrity.
 This Code of Conduct is intended to identify and outline expectations for performance by those who are employed by Tehama County.